nchankov/sra/README.md

 apt install curl
 ```

-2. mail - used to send emails
+2. mail - used to send emails.
+Bear in mind you have to configure it properly
+   otherwise the emails could land in the spam folder
 ```
 sudo apt install mailutils
 ```